MrAnnix/MrAnnix.github.io/_posts/2025-11-08-spark-memory-fundamentals-executor-allocation.md

 | **HDD (7200 RPM)** | 80-160 MB/s | Baseline |
 | **Gigabit Network** | ~100-115 MB/s | Similar to HDD |

 **Note**: These values represent typical modern hardware.
 Actual performance varies by specific hardware generation, configuration, and workload patterns.
-RAM bandwidth can reach over 100 GB/s in high-end server configurations with multiple memory channels.

 <figure class="align-center">
   <img src="{{ '/assets/images/blog/spark-memory-fundamentals-executor-allocation/memory-speed-comparison.webp' | absolute_url }}" alt="Comparison of data access speeds across different storage mediums">
   <figcaption>Data access speeds: RAM provides orders of magnitude better performance than disk or network storage.</figcaption>
 </figure>

-This performance advantage makes memory management not just an optimization concern, but a fundamental aspect of Spark application design.
+This massive performance advantage makes memory management not just an optimization concern, but a fundamental aspect of Spark application design.
+Get it wrong, and your job will crawl; get it right, and you'll wonder why anyone still uses MapReduce.

-## Memory Management Hierarchy
+## The memory management hierarchy

-Memory management in Spark operates at multiple levels, each with its own abstractions and constraints:
+Memory management in Spark isn't just one thing—it operates at multiple levels:

 1. **Operating System level**: Physical RAM management and virtual memory
 2. **Cluster Manager level** (YARN/Kubernetes/Mesos): Container resource allocation
 3. **JVM level**: Heap management and garbage collection
 4. **Spark level**: Unified memory management within executors

-When you configure Spark memory settings, you're primarily working at the Spark and JVM levels, but these decisions cascade through the entire stack.
-Understanding this hierarchy helps explain why memory issues can manifest in different ways.
+When you configure Spark memory settings, you're primarily working at the Spark and JVM levels, but these decisions ripple through the entire stack.
+Understanding this hierarchy helps explain why memory issues can show up in weird ways.

-## Executor Memory Architecture
+## How executor memory actually works

-In Apache Spark 3.5.x, each executor's memory is divided into several distinct regions, each serving specific purposes.
+In Apache Spark 3.5.x, each executor's memory is divided into several regions, each with a specific job.
 When Spark runs on cluster managers like YARN or Kubernetes, it requests containers to execute work.
 Each executor runs as a separate **JVM process** within these containers.

-### Total Container Memory
+### Total container memory

-The total memory requested from the cluster manager includes several components:
+The total memory requested from the cluster manager isn't just the executor memory—there's more to it:

 \[
 \text{Total Container Memory} = \text{Executor Memory} + \text{Memory Overhead} + \text{Off-Heap Memory} + \text{PySpark Memory}
 \]

-Let's break down each component:
+Let's break this down piece by piece.

-### Memory Overhead
+### Memory overhead

-Before Spark can use memory for its operations, it must reserve a portion for **memory overhead**.
-This overhead is used for:
+Before Spark can use memory for its operations, it reserves a chunk for **memory overhead**.
+Think of this as the "tax" Spark pays to the JVM and the operating system.
+This overhead covers:

 - **JVM internal operations**: Metadata and internal JVM structures
 - **Interned strings**: String pool memory
-- **Native libraries**: Non-JVM operations (e.g., Netty for networking)
+- **Native libraries**: Non-JVM operations (like Netty for networking)
 - **Thread stacks**: Memory for executor threads
 - **PySpark processes**: Python interpreter memory when using PySpark (if `spark.executor.pyspark.memory` is not configured separately)

-The formula for calculating memory overhead is:
+The formula is pretty straightforward:

 \[
 \text{Memory Overhead} = \max(\text{Executor Memory} \times 0.1, 384\text{ MB})
 \]

-**Examples**:
+So basically, 10% of your executor memory, but at least 384 MB.
+Let's see some examples:
 - If executor memory is **5 GB**: overhead = max(5120 MB × 0.1, 384 MB) = **512 MB**
 - If executor memory is **1 GB**: overhead = max(1024 MB × 0.1, 384 MB) = **384 MB**
 - If executor memory is **10 GB**: overhead = max(10240 MB × 0.1, 384 MB) = **1024 MB**

-This overhead can be explicitly configured using `spark.executor.memoryOverhead`.
-Starting from Spark 3.0, this memory does **not** include off-heap memory, which is calculated separately.
+You can explicitly configure this using `spark.executor.memoryOverhead`.
+One important thing: starting from Spark 3.0, this memory does **not** include off-heap memory, which is calculated separately (we'll get to that in a bit).

 <pre class="mermaid">
 graph TB